 Dmitry joined Watsi on April 7th, 2014.
-Seven years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dmitry's most recent donation traveled 8,500 miles to support Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.
+Eight years ago, Dmitry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dmitry's most recent donation traveled 8,600 miles to support Zin, a student from Thailand, to fund fracture repair after a road accident.

 Erick is a seven-month-old baby boy and the youngest child in a family of two children.
 His mother does laundry work to help provide for the family, while his father is a veterinarian in the area.
 His business was doing well before the COVID-19 pandemic, but unfortunately, they had to stop paying for health insurance when they became financially strained due to the pandemic.
 Erick was born with an anorectal malformation, or a congenital abnormality that leads to a complete or partial intestinal blockage.
 He is scheduled to have corrective surgery on July 5th and now our medical partner, African Mission Healthcare (AMH), is requesting $1,393 to cover the total cost of Erick's procedure and care.
 After his recovery, Erick will no longer experience bowel dysfunction or be at risk of developing severe health complications in the future.
 Erick’s father shared, “during this hard time of the pandemic, we are not able to raise any money for Erick’s surgery.
 Please help us."